 Allows you to define the time and day pattern when the user is trying to authenticate.
 You can specify not only the time range but also the days of the week.
-For example, you can increase the friction for the users located in a specific country when they're trying to get access to the system while it's outside of business hours or during the weekend.
+For example, combined with the Country condition, you can increase the friction for the users located in a specific country when they're trying to get access to the system while it's outside of business hours or during the weekend.

 Allows you to define a condition based on applications that the user has signed into within the specified period of time.